 The Buick became like a fifth family member, attending all our major family functions.
 Mom even treated it to special “collector vehicle” license plates, since not yet being 25 years old it was not eligible for antique auto license plates.

 When Andy got married in 1992, the thought of renting a limo never even crossed our minds.
 The bride and groom would of course ride in the Buick, with me as their chauffeur.
 He would return the favor to me when I got married in 2000.

-As the years went on, Andy and I started our own families, and had less time to devote to the Buick.
+As the years went on, Andy and I started our own families and had less time to devote to the Buick.
 Dad mostly let it sit in his later years, due to failing health.
-By the early 2000’s, Mom said it was time to let the Buick go.
+By the early 2000s, Mom said it was time to let the Buick go.
 She offered it to both me and Andy before selling it.
-With two little kids, I did not really have the time to take it on, nor did I have place to keep it, nor the financial wherewithal to repair the growing list of mechanical issues it had begun to accumulate.
+With two little kids, I did not really have the time to take it on, nor did I have a place to keep it, nor the financial wherewithal to repair the growing list of mechanical issues it had begun to accumulate.
 Plus, after 15+ years of ownership, I was ready for a change.
 If I ever did get a classic car, it would be something different.
 Andy also passed on the Buick for the same reasons, so Mom ended up selling it to one of my uncles, who resold it shortly thereafter.

 This was the COAL I both most looked forward to writing and most dreaded, because of all the emotions involved.
-It was hard to let the car go, but I’ve still got the memories and, more importantly for you, the photos.
+It was hard letting the car go, but I’ve still got the memories and, more importantly for you, the photos.
 But most importantly, it shaped my present self in many ways I could not have anticipated: It left me with an appetite for both convertibles and classic cars, a legacy that persists to this day, as we will examine in future COALs.